statmorph-lsst: Quantifying and correcting morphological biases in galaxy surveys: Analysis of morphology metrics

 Ellipticity quantifies how elongated or circular the source is by finding the ratio of the semi-major and the semi-minor axes ($a$ and $b$).
 There are several different definitions of this ratio in literature: the ellipticity, $e = 1 - b/a$, elongation, $a/b$, or the axis ratio, $q = b/a$.
 They are perfectly degenerate with one another, so here we only discuss the ellipticity $e$.
 Ellipticity of 0 means a perfectly circular source, while ellipticity close to 1 means an elongated, or a cigar-shaped source. \texttt{statmorph} calculates ellipticity about the asymmetry centre and the centroid; here we only discuss the measurement relative to the asymmetry centre as the two are consistent in most cases.

-The middle panel of Fig. \ref{fig:moments_grid} shows how $e$ varies with \avgsnr{} and \reseff{}. $e$ is largely insensitive to signal-to-noise, although the uncertainty in measurement increases to $\pm$0.12 when \avgsnr{}$<1$.
+The middle panel of Fig. \ref{fig:moments_grid} shows how $e$ varies with \avgsnr{} and \reseff{}. $e$ is largely insensitive to the signal-to-noise \new{ratio}, although the uncertainty in measurement increases to $\pm$0.12 when \avgsnr{}$<1$.
 The offset in $e$ is driven by resolution, with an up to $0.15 \pm 0.12$ underestimate when there are fewer than 5 pixels spanning the galaxy.
-This is likely because \texttt{statmorph} calculates $e$ from the raw image moments without accounting for the PSF, which circularizes the incoming flux and reduces ellipticity. \new{The issue is even more pronounced in Source Extractor, which first smooths the image with a small kernel, and then computes ellipticity.} The discretization can also be an effect in the most extreme cases, where the entire source is spanned by a few pixels.
-In our set-up, the effect of the PSF is small, since the PSF is only 2 pixels wide; but in ground-based observations where the PSF is large relatively to the pixel scale, the effect may be more pronounced.
-This dependence on the PSF or pixel size also means that in a given observation, there is a \textit{lower bound} on measured ellipticity, so extremely edge-on galaxies will appear more circularized \citep[e.g.,][]{vanderWel2014}.
+This is likely because \new{the non-parametric ellipticity is calculated} from the raw image moments without accounting for the PSF, which circularizes the incoming flux and reduces ellipticity.
+The issue is even more pronounced in Source\new{-}Extractor, which first smooths the image with a small kernel, and then computes ellipticity.
+The discretization can also be an effect in the most extreme cases, where the entire source is spanned by a few pixels.
+In our set-up, the effect of the PSF is small, but in ground-based observations where the PSF is large relatively to the pixel scale, the effect may be more pronounced.
+This dependence on the PSF or pixel size also means that in a given observation, there is a \textit{lower bound} on measured ellipticity, so extremely edge-on galaxies will appear more circularized \citep[e.g.,][]{vanderWel2014}. \new{This can be remedied by a forward modelling approach, such as fitting a S\'ersic profile (Sec. \ref{sec:sersic})}

-We provide our best fit to correct for the resolution offset Appendix \ref{app:pysr}, however we must caution that since the error is driven primarily by the PSF, the correction is only applicable in cases where the PSF FWHM is roughly 2 pixels, and it is better to derive a correction based on your PSF.
+We provide our best fit to correct for the resolution offset \new{in} Appendix \ref{app:pysr}, however we must caution that since the error is driven primarily by the PSF, the correction is only applicable in cases where the PSF FWHM is roughly 2 pixels, and it is better to derive a correction based on your PSF.
 Alternatively, the best approach is to derive ellipticity from a parametric fit that includes a PSF model, e.g. through a S\'ersic fit (Sec. \ref{sec:sersic}).
 This is often done for studies of high-redshift galaxies \citep[e.g.,][]{VegaFerrero2024,Pandya2024}.